gabrielmcg/vp-netlify-test/post-deploy/k8s-example-guestbook.md

 ```
 #  kubectl get services | grep frontend

 frontend       NodePort    10.96.16.200    <none>        80:33444/TCP     25s
 ```

-Access the UI using the identified port on any node in your cluster, for example, `http://hpe2-ucp01.am2.cloudra.local:33444/` as shown in [\#k8s-guestbook1](#k8s-guestbook1).
+Access the UI using the identified port on any node in your cluster, for example, `http://hpe2-ucp01.am2.cloudra.local:33444/` as shown in the figure below.

 ![ "Guestbook UI"][media-k8s-guestbook1-png]